KelvinCrag/Optimizer/README.md

 If these conditions are met, optimization begins.

-## Quick note
-If you dirty flash a lot you might randomly experience longer app launch times after flashing a ROM and the only apparent way to fix it was to do a clean flash.
+So if you dirty flash a lot, you might randomly experience longer app launch times after flashing a ROM, and the only apparent way to fix it was to do a clean flash.
-I experienced this a few times and decided to investigate and saw that it had something to do with how dex2oat works after you dirty flash (it refuses to optimise properly?).
+I experienced this a few times and decided to investigate and saw that it had something to do with how dex2oat works after you dirty flash (it refuses to optimise properly).

-What I found fixed the issue was to manually run dex2oat on everything after it booted into the system, and after it has finished the process (could take super long depending on how many apps you have), everything went back to its speedy state.
+What I found fixed the issue was to manually run dex2oat on everything after it booted into the system, and after it finished the process (which could take a super long time depending on how many apps you have), everything went back to its speedy state.

-(And it seems improve idle drain (big battery usage by system), because we're forcing doing task that only can run if some condition only, but also sometimes can unexpectedly happens while phone was idle, so it's causing huge idle drain usage)
+And it seems to improve idle drain (high battery usage by system), because we're forcing tasks that can only run if certain conditions are met, but also sometimes happen unexpectedly while the phone is idle, causing huge idle drain usage.

 ### How to: